Elevenlabs AudioNative Player

 Prisma.js offers many advantages, including:

-• Data security: Prisma.js ensures data security by using strong typing and validation of input and output data.
+• Data security: Prisma.js ensures data security by using strong typing and input and output data validation.

 • Efficiency: Prisma.js uses modern technologies and fast algorithms to ensure fast and efficient database operations.